Column Store FAQ

 set global max_allowed_packet=67108864;

-# Recommended value is 10 times the number of CPU cores
+# It is recommended to set this to 10 times the number of CPU cores.

 set global parallel_servers_target=1000;